 We carry several brands for each valve type we offer.
 DK-LOK is our primary instrument valve manufacturer, Mallard Control provides our control valve line, and WNS covers our Ball and Swing check valves.

-What areas do you service and offer products in?
+What areas do you service and sell valves in?

 We have three storefront locations including Lafayette, Houma, and Baton Rouge, Louisiana.
 We also regularly ship products around the globe!
 We provide several types of valves including ball valves, needle valves, relief valves, check valves, control valves, and more.
 The Gauge House also offers relief valve resetting services.